christopherdebeer/gumroad-onetime/readme.md

 #Gumroad-Onetime

 This node package makes handling one-time gumroad urls for managing payments as simple as possible.
-Uses Redis to store session data and urls, and the gumroad API wrapper to comminicate with cumroad (maing urls and removing them once used).
+It uses Redis to store session data and urls, and the [gumroad API wrapper](https://github.com/vdemedes/node-gumroad) to communicate with gumroad (making temprary link urls and removing them once used/purchased).

 ##Install